 The Security Lab (SeclaBU) in the ECE Department at Boston University works on securing software systems from threats such as software vulnerabilities, attacks, and other types of malicious and harmful activity.
 The members of the lab apply a variety of techniques from a number of fields (program analysis, machine learning, computational social science) to better understand such systems and the way in which people interact with them and misuse them, with the goal of coming up with solutions that are both effective and practical.
-Research from the lab is routinely published in top computer security venues (ACM CCS, NDSS, Usenix Security) and top Web and measurement venues (WWW, ACM IMC, AAAI ICWSM).
+Research from the lab is routinely published in top computer security venues (IEEE S&P, ACM CCS, NDSS, Usenix Security) and top Web and measurement venues (WWW, ACM IMC, AAAI ICWSM).

 10/31/2018 - Our paper "On the Origins of Memes by Means of Fringe Web Communities" was awarded a Distinguished Paper Award at IMC 2018.

 9/15/2018 - Our paper "Tiresias: Predicting Security Events through Deep Learning" was selected as a finalist at the Europe CSAW Applied Research Competition.

 8/27/2018 - Our paper "Taxonomist: Application Detection through Rich Monitoring Data" was awarded the Best Artifact Award at Euro-Par 2018.

 8/8/2018 - Professor Stringhini was awarded a Secure the Internet Grant by Facebook.